ChemeketaCS/csweb/content/assignments/cs162/littlecomputer/index.md

 ## Requirements

-*Submit files: LittlePersonComputer.h / LittlePersonComputer.cpp*
+*Submit files: LittlePersonComputer.h, LittlePersonComputer.cpp*

 For full credit your code should compile and run with this [main.cpp file](main.cpp).
 You will not turn the file in, I will use my own copy to test your code.

 The main.cpp has only a very simple program.
-To test more complex behaviors, you can use the programs in [this text filefile](programs.txt).
+To test more complex behaviors, you can use the code snippets from [this text file](programs.txt).
 A working program should be able to run them all (expected results are listed in the file).

 {{% alert warning %}}
-Since I will use my own version of main.cpp, do not modify it to match your LittleComputer!
+Since I will use my own version of main.cpp, do not modify it to match your LittlePersonComputer!
 You can/should modify main.cpp to test out your code but make sure my version still works with your program.
 {{% /alert %}}

 I should be able to build your code with:
-`g++ -std=c++11 LittleComputer.cpp main.cpp -o program.exe`
+`g++ -std=c++11 LittlePersonComputer.cpp main.cpp -o program.exe`

 ## Overview